 Everyone knows the contributions of Sigmund Freud, Ivan Pavlov, and Carl Rogers to clinical psychology and mental health.
 However, the names of Muslim scholars who have made outstanding contributions to psychiatric treatment are often forgotten.

-While people in other parts of the world were busy with ‘metal surgery’ on the skull, doctors in the Islamic lands gave logical, humane, and ‘medical’ treatment for mental illness.
+While people in other parts of the world were busy with ‘metal surgery’ on the skull.
+Doctors in the Islamic lands gave logical, humane, and ‘medical’ treatment for mental illness.

-The world’s first mental hospital
+The world’s first Muslim mental hospital

 Greek physicians and anatomists were the first to study and identify mental disorders.
 However, it was the Muslims who established the first specialized hospital for the treatment of mental illness.
 The world’s first mental hospital was established in Baghdad in the 8th century.
-Most of the methods used in psychiatric treatment are used by modern-day psychiatrists such as healing bath, occupational therapy, motivational discussion, etc.
+Moreover, most of the methods used in psychiatric treatment are used by modern-day psychiatrists such as healing bath, occupational therapy, motivational discussion, etc.

 No religion has declared before Islam ”There is a remedy for every malady, and when the remedy is applied to the disease it is cured with the permission of Allah, the Exalted and Glorious.”
 (Sahih Muslim 2204).

 Here are three Muslim scholars who have contributed to psychiatric treatment:

 The outstanding contribution of Ibn Sina, a Muslim scientist in medicine, is universally acknowledged.
 He also plays an important role in mental health treatment and created the first designs or structures for the treatment of various types of psychiatry.